coingate/coingate-php/README.md

 $client->setApiKey('YOUR_API_TOKEN');
 $client->setEnvironment('sandbox');
 ```
+Full documentation of the CoinGate API can be found [here](https://developer.coingate.com/reference/api-overview)

 ### Example
-An example of an app using this SDK can be found [here](https://github.com/coingate/laravel-demo)
+An example of an app using this library can be found [here](https://github.com/coingate/laravel-demo)

 ## Payment Gateway API